 Almost all disorders will benefit from self-compassion therapy which involves reframing negative and critical self-talk into how someone would talk to a good friend going through the same difficulty.

-Medication for depression and OCD coincidentally use selective serotonin reuptake inhibitors (SSRIs) as their first-line medications prescribed for both disorders.
+Medication for depression and OCD coincidentally use selective serotonin reuptake inhibitors (SSRIs) as the first-line medication option.

 Common SSRIs are: